CARV-ICS-FORTH/knot/README.md

 * For storage of Karvdash state, an existing persistent volume claim, or a directory in a shared filesystem mounted at the same path across all Kubernetes nodes.
 * For files, either a shared filesystem like the one used for storing the configuration, or an NFS server.
 If using an NFS server, you should also install the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs).

-Karvdash can run side-by-side with [JupyterHub](https://jupyter.org/hub), [Argo Workflows](https://argoproj.github.io/workflows), and [Grafana](https://grafana.com)/[Prometheus](https://prometheus.io), providing SSO services to users.
+Karvdash can run side-by-side with [JupyterHub](https://jupyter.org/hub), [Argo Workflows](https://argoproj.github.io/workflows), [Harbor](https://goharbor.io), and [Grafana](https://grafana.com)/[Prometheus](https://prometheus.io), providing SSO services to users.
 For Argo Workflows, Karvdash also configures appropriate authorization directives, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.

-Optionally, you can also have Karvdash act as a frontend to:
-* A private container registry.
-You can run the one from Docker using [these](https://docs.docker.com/registry/deploying/) instructions, or [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
+For Harbor, Karvdash sets up OAuth authentication, fetches users' CLI secrets after they login, and configures Kubernetes to use them.

-* [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (references to objects in S3 buckets that will be mounted in user containers as files).
+Optionally, you can also have Karvdash act as a frontend to [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (references to objects in S3 buckets that will be mounted in user containers as files).

 Our [Makefile](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/Makefile) deploys all the above for [local development](#Development), using [this](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/helmfile.yaml) configuration for [Helmfile](https://github.com/roboll/helmfile).